 An analysis supported by research and data to show the project is necessary.
 This is also a good place to include information about the team members involved in the project.

 A projection of financial needs.
 Explain how much money you need and exactly how it will be used.
 This is one of the most important parts of the business case.

 A strong recommendation.
 Explain the project you’ve chosen to pursue and why you think this is the best solution.
 You should also address the risks for this recommendation.

 Discussion of other possible options.
 Offer multiple solutions to the problem.
 The key stakeholders will review your data and business case to help decide the best course of action.

 Before you write your own business case, let’s look at a few examples.

 This example from Expert Program Management is a concise and effective business case.
 It includes an executive summary, financial information, analysis, and risks.
 It could be used for a business case in any industry.
 This quick overview is a great option to send to key stakeholders before meeting to discuss the project further.

 In some cases, you need a longer document to present your business case.
 This sustainability business case from the National Environmental Education Foundation offers an in-depth look at the project.
 It includes detailed research and examples from other sustainability projects.

 A business case is an important part of a successful project.
 By creating a business case, you show key stakeholders exactly how you plan to solve a problem.

-Download the template below as a guide for a business case for your next project.
+Download the template above as a guide for a business case for your next project.
 As you work on your business case, focus on explaining your solutions and how you will work toward the goal throughout the entire project.